 Court records show Barrick was previously charged with animal cruelty back in December 2021 and still has upcoming pre-trial conferences scheduled for the case.

 She also worked as the freshman girls basketball coach at John Hardin High School.
-According to the school district, Barrick was fired Monday morning.
+According to the school district, Barrick was fired on May 8.